Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Day 4: Swakopmund to Sesriem, Namib Desert – Namibia

-Today we leave Swakopmund at 11h30 so we have the time to enjoy an optional activity.
-For the adrenaline junkies, this could be flying down a sand dune headfirst at 60km/h on a sandboard, exploring the dune field on a quad biking tour or discover the “old city” of Swakopmund on a fat bike (e-bike option available).
+Today we leave Swakopmund at 11h30, so we have the time to enjoy an optional activity.
+For the adrenaline junkies, this could be flying down a sand dune headfirst at 60km/h on a sandboard, exploring the dune field on a quad biking tour or discovering the “old city” of Swakopmund on a fat bike (e-bike option available).

 • Meals included: Breakfast, Lunch & Dinner